gjmcn/zap/docs/contents-md/Loops.md

 * `asyncMap`: a new array
 * `asyncDo`: `undefined`

-`await` can be used in the body of an asynchronous loop.
-The following example uses [`period`](?Print-and-Debug#period) to create a promise that resolves after 1000 milliseconds:
+`await` can be used in the body of an asynchronous loop:

 ```
 // wait 1000 ms, print 5, wait 1000 ms, print 6